Redline Apistogramma (Apistogramma hongsloi)

 As long as you have adequate cover and structure in your aquarium, these Apistos are unfussy when it comes to decor.
 Ceramic flowerpots, plastic piping and other artificial materials are all valuable additions.
 However, if you would like a more natural-looking arrangement, you could use a soft sandy substrate, and some branches and wood roots placed so that plenty of shady areas and caves are formed.
 Adding dried leaves to the aquarium would further accentuate the natural feel and allow the growth of beneficial microbe colonies.

 These fish will also appreciate a dimly lit tank; therefore, aquatic plants such as Microsorum, Taxiphyllum, Cryptocoryne and Anubias would be ideal as they grow in such conditions.
 In addition, a few patches of floating vegetation to disperse the light even further may also prove helpful.
 Lastly, Filtration, or water flow, should not be powerful, and substantial water changes are best avoided.

-The female Redline Apistogrammas colouring is pale yellow but displays a much more vivid yellow at spawning times.
-In addition, she has a distinct greyish black stripe running from the eye, downwards and backwards to the base of the gill plates and a broken black line running along the body from behind the gill plates to the edge of the caudal peduncle.
+In the female Redline Apistogrammas, the colouring is pale yellow, but it becomes more vivid during spawning.
+There is also a distinct greyish black stripe running along the body from behind the gill plates to the edge of her caudal peduncle, as well as a broken black line running along the body.
 It would be easy to think that these two fish were different species because they look so dissimilar.